Antelcat/ida_copilot/readme.md

 ### Prerequisites

 - IDA Pro with Hex-Rays Decompiler
-- Python environment configured with IDA Pro
+- Python >= 3.9 environment configured with IDAPython
 - An OpenAI API key, which should start with `sk-`.
 You can create one [here](https://platform.openai.com/account/api-keys) if you don't have one already.

 ### Installation